António dos Santos Graça

 António dos Santos Graça (1882—1956) was a Portuguese ethnologist, journalist and politician notable for the study and preservation of Poveiro culture, history, and folklore.
 He was born and also died at Póvoa de Varzim.

-António dos Santos Graça was born on January 16, 1882, in his home on Street Carvalhido.
+António dos Santos Graça was born on 16 January 1882 at his home on Street Carvalhido.
 He was the son of John of Saints Constantine and Maria Francisca.

 Graça was a versatile man, running businesses and working in fields as diverse as the textile industry, canning, journalism, writing and ethnography.

 António dos Santos Graça spent a lifetime studying culture of the unique maritime Póvoa community.
 When he died in 1956, he left behind a substantial amount of work that enriched Portuguese ethnography of the twentieth century.
 Graça was also a keen politician.
 He held an important place in the Portuguese Republican Party.
 He was an esteemed citizen of Póvoa de Varzim, a fact that led to his being elected to the Parliament in 1919 and in 1925 to the position of senator from District of Porto.

 Among his works are O Poveiro (1932), A Crença do Poveiro nas Almas Penadas 1(1933), Inscrições Tumulares por Siglas (1942) and A Epopeia dos Humildes (1952).